wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "searchIssueViewableUsers"

-    To search for users whose username, name, or email address match a search string and have permission to view the specified issue or project, use searchIssueViewableUsers and specify the search string and issue key or project key.
+    To search for users whose username, name, or email address match a search string and have permission to view the specified issue or project, use `searchIssueViewableUsers`.
+You need to specify the search string and issue key or project key.

     <table>
         <tr>